joshcc3/hft/backtester/README.md

-Cubist Test
+Backtester
 ===========

 The solution is written in C++17.
 It uses cmake.
 For the python file only pandas needs to be installed.

 The project contains the following components:

-A Backtester, L3OrderBook, sample strategy and a primitive analysis tool.
+A Backtester, L3OrderBook, sample strategy and an analysis tool.

 The backtester processes market-data events and maintains 2 ring buffers from and to the strategy containing messages in transit.